 - Flexible n-row grid layout - Unlike fixed master-stack layouts,

-noxzboxdistribute windows across configurable rows with adjustable main client factor, adapting to your workflow rather than forcing a predetermined pattern
+noxzboxdistributes windows across configurable rows with adjustable main client factor and column position, adapting to your workflow rather than forcing a predetermined pattern

 If you value Unix philosophy, scriptability, and complete control over your environment, noxzbox provides maximum flexibility with minimal assumptions about how you want to interact with your system.